Discovery and Discovery Motions

 In addition, for each discovery request or dispute that remains at issue, counsel should assess how the following factors weigh either for or against the discovery:

 No exhibits or attachments shall be filed with the Joint List.
-The list should be e-filed by the moving party at least two business days prior to the hearing.
+The list should be e-filed by the moving party at least three business days prior to the hearing.

 When the District Judge has expressly referred all discovery disputes to the Magistrate Judge, the Court is available to conduct an informal discovery conference (usually by telephone) to resolve pressing discovery disputes and may schedule such a conference on its own initiative.
 However, the parties should still make a good-faith attempt to engage in the LR 37.1 conference ahead of this informal conference.